MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/5-exercise-visualize-reports-dashboards.md

 - Export a report to Excel.

 > [!NOTE]
 > This exercise is optional.
-If you don't have an Azure account, you can read through the following instructions to understand how to use Log Analytics and dashboards.
+If you don't have an Azure account, you can read through the following instructions to understand how to use your Log Analytics workspace and dashboards.
 >
 > If you want to complete this exercise but you don't have an Azure subscription or prefer not to use your own account, you can create a [free account](https://azure.microsoft.com/free/?azure-portal=true) before you begin.